Vikaspogu/greeter-jib/README.md

 #  SpringBoot Greeter

-The Greeter application is based on SpringBoot, build using Jib plugin
+The Greeter application is based on SpringBoot, can be build either using Jib plugin or spring-boot maven

-What is Jib?: Build Java applications without a Docker daemon
+What is Jib?: Building Java applications without a Docker daemon

-### How to build docker image without docker using Jib
+How to build docker image without docker using Jib

 ```bash
 mvn compile jib:build